smash-edin/twixplorer/README.md

 # TwiXplorer: An Interactive Tool for Narrative Detection and Analysis in Historic Twitter Data

 Welcome to TwiXplorer, an interactive tool to explore and understand static Twitter (X) datasets!
-Our system is more advanced and easy to use than existing options and demonstrates how AI can help and be integrated into a process to make sense of large datasets.
+Our system is advanced and easy to use and demonstrates how AI can help and be integrated into a process to make sense of large datasets.
 The tool is accessed through a web-based dashboard and designed with interaction in mind: the analyst can iteratively explore the data instead of being presented with static reports.
-We make the tool fully open source.

 If you decide to use our tool, please cite our paper: